EqualExperts/Tayra/distribution-template/ReadMe.txt

 secondary preferred for secondary) and will resume the backup from where it left without user intervention.

+You can also perform a backup or restore by selectively including or excluding documents satisfying a certain criteria.
+Criteria which can be applied are time-bounding documents, filtering on the basis of database and collections.

+You can have a dry-run to analyse the documents you have selected to be restored.

 Features Summary:
 * Selective restore
 * Rotating Logs in backup and restore
 * Surviving node crash in a replica set
 * Secured and unsecured backup/restore
+* Dry-run
+* Selective backup
+* More granular selection criteria for backup and restore -multiple dbs and collections
+  -exclude the criteria given

 Pre-Requisites
 * It assumes that you have JDK1.6 or 1.7 installed and you have java